Delta Sigma Phi: 2000-Present

-The Better Man

-Though Delta Sigma Phi always had a solid and straightforward mission, a process to define what type man the organization wished to recruit and build started in 2013.
-The fraternity reached out to a number of students, alumni, and volunteers to better understand the key character qualities of an ideal member.

-At the 2013 convention in Phoenix, the fraternity revealed the three character qualities of "The Better Man" as mentioned in the fraternity's motto "Better Men.
-Better Lives."
-From the founding of the organization until the present, it is believed the best Delta Sigs lead as Men of Courage, Men of Action and Men of Excellence.
-The new campaign aims to encourage both undergraduate and alumni members to exemplify those principles in all aspects of life.

 Symbols

-The Sphinx was the first symbol adopted by the fraternity at the time of inception.
+The Sphinx was the first symbol adopted by the fraternity at the time of its inception.
 Chosen for its longevity and stability over centuries.
 Other symbols include a lamp, a lute (depicted as a lyre), a Gordian Knot, and the Egyptian Pyramids.
-The white carnation was chosen as the fraternity's official flower because it contains the fraternity's colors; white and nile green as well as being a relatively common and sturdy flower that can grow in almost any climate.
+The white carnation was chosen as the fraternity's flower because it contains the fraternity's colors; white and Nile green as well as being a relatively common and sturdy flower that can grow in almost any climate.
 The publications of the fraternity are often named after its symbols: